themanyone/whisper_dictation/README.md

 ./whisper_cpp_client.py
 ```

+On first run you'll be prompted for server URLs and API keys.
+Press Enter to accept defaults.
+Settings are stored in `~/.config/whisper_dictation/config.json`.

 A sound level meter appears.
 Adjust ambient (quiet) volume to about 33% (-33dB).
 On Windows, use a modern Terminal or Powershell if ANSI escape sequences are cluttering up the output.

 ## Server setup